marckassay/sots/README.md

 * period: As defined the same as in RxJS; the unit of time between emissions defined in milliseconds.

 ## API
+The 2 build methods for creating a sequence are the following:
+* `add<T extends TimeSegment>(ctor: SegmentType<T>, config: SegmentConfigShape): T`
+  The first parameter can only take: CountupSegment or CountdownSegment class type.
+The second parameter configures this segment's duration, to be used with bitwise operator, states, and a flag to indicate to be omitted in first interval.
+In addition to this method, there is a static version of this that's identical.
+This static version is used inside `group` parentheses.
+* `group<T extends TimeSegment>(intervals?: number, ...segments: GroupParameter<T>[]): T`
+  Used to create groups, a.k.a intervals.
+The first parameter specifies the number of intervals and the second takes static calls of `add`.
+See `add` API for more information.

 The 3 control methods for iterating a sots' sequence, are the following:
 * `start(): void`
 Starts sequence or if sots is paused will resume sequence.

 * `pause(): void`
 Pauses the running sequence.
-Since this has idempotent behavior, a call to `start()` is needed to restart/resume the sequence.
+Since this has idempotent behavior, a call to `start` is needed to restart/resume the sequence.

 * `reset(): void`
-Can only be used if `subscribeWith()` has been called since a callback instance is needed.
-This method will unsubscribe and subscribe the sequence again.
+Can only be used if `subscribe` has been called with an observer.
+This method will unsubscribe and subscribe the sequence.
+See example-3 on how this is being used.

-The 2 methods for subscribing to a sots' sequence, are the following:
+The only method (2 overloads) for subscribing to a sots' sequence, are the following:
 * `subscribe(next?: (value: TimeEmission) => void, error?: (error: any) => void, complete?: () => void): Subscription`
-In order to make observations of sots' emissions, this is needed to be called or `subscribeWith()`.
+In order to make observations of sots' emissions, this is needed to be called.
 See 'Explanation of Basic Usage' section on how this is called with value for its `next` parameter.

-* `subscribeWith(callback: SequencerCallback): Subscription`
+* `subscribe(observer: Observer<TimeEmission>): Subscription`
 Used when a sequence will be needed to reset.
-The `callback` parameter must be an instance the implements `SequencerCallback`.
+The `observer` parameter must have the same shape as `Observer<TimeEmission>`.
 See example-3 on how this is used.

 ## Explanation of Basic Usage
 First, create an instance of Sequencer.
 Here it is given a period of 1 second, which will program it to emit every second: